While selecting the control valve, one most important parameter is to select the failure mode of the valve when it loses its source of power.

 For hydraulic and pneumatic type actuator, a valve comes with spring have a capability of fail-safe in case of air loss.

-The fail-safe mode in hydraulic and pneumatic is depended on both actuator type and valve body type.
+The fail-safe mode in the hydraulic and pneumatic valve depends on both actuator type and valve body type.

-For sliding stem valve it contains two possibilities,
+For sliding stem valve it has two possibilities,

 In a reverse-acting case with increases in pressure, stem lifts up.